-1. Compile abstracts and submit for on-line publication.
+- 1. Compile initial version abstracts and submit for online publication before the meeting. - 2.
+Compile poster pdf files and submit for on-line publication.

 At meeting:

 1. Report to the Board of Directors on abstract submission process and offer suggestions for improvements in editorial activities of the NCWSS.